wp-plugins/off-page-seo/readme.txt

 4. Knowledge Base of most interesting articles found on internet

 == Changelog ==

+= 1.1.4. =
+* Functionality added - you can note where you gained links

 = 1.1.3. =
 * Minor social share bug fixed